-According to CICERO Green's methodology Shades of Green or Brown should be allocated to the revenue stream and investments according to how these streams reflect alignment of the underlying activities to a low carbon and climate resilient future and taking into account governance issues.
-(See notes and methodology page for further details on shading).
+According to CICERO Green's methodology a shade of green should be allocated to the revenue stream and investments according to how these streams reflect alignment of the underlying activities to a low carbon and climate resilient future and taking into account governance issues.
+(See methodology page for further details on shading).

-With these provisions, we find that in 2019, 29% of Yara's revenue resulted from NPK, nitrates and calcium nitrates which are considered Medium Green.
-This represents the revenues from these products but from which an approximate value of ammonia used as an input for NPK production has been deducted.
-9% are related to other chemicals as well as services and sales that are shaded Light Green.
-62% result from activities rated Light Brown.
-Therefore, up to 38% of Yara's revenue in 2019 came from activities that receive some Shade of Green.
+With these provisions, we find that in 2020, 34% of Yara's revenue resulted from NPK, nitrates and calcium nitrates which are considered Medium Green.
+This represents the revenues from these products but from which an approximate value of ammonia used as an input for NPK production has been deducted as well as nitric acid produced in facilities with high emissions intensity.
+The applied emission limits for ammonia and nitric acid were adopted from the preliminary limits set in the EU Taxonomy appendixes.
+9% are related to other fertilizers and chemicals as well as services and sales that are shaded Light Green.
+57% result from activities rated Yellow (see methodology section on adjusted shading colors).
+Therefore, up to 43% of Yara's revenue in 2020 came from activities that receive some Shade of Green.
+This constitutes a 4% increase in green revenue shares.
+The shift in revenue is mainly due to a decrease in overall revenue with similar levels of nitrogen sales.